Posted By Eugene Bruno & Associates Posted in: Personal Injury.

 If your dog was bitten by another dog then the same strict liability rules apply: the dog owner is responsible for whatever the dog attacks.
 Yes, there are certain defenses the owner can take such as self-defense, but when you have a dangerous dog with multiple attacks the law may just be on your side.

 If you or a loved one was bitten by a dog then you have the right to sue for compensation for the injuries suffered.
-Call 888-278-6688 or click here to start a conversation with our professional personal injury attorneys at the Law Offices of Eugene G. Bruno in San Diego today.
+Call 888-278-6688 or click here to start a conversation with our professional personal injury attorneys at the Eugene Bruno & Associates in San Diego today.